 This post contains affiliate links.

 We tried crayons because they seem less messy, but my 2 year old just snaps crayons in half and doesn’t know how to push down hard enough to draw, so we use markers.
 Markers have an instant gratification effect even with poor dexterity!
-I still watch them and say “only on paper” a lot while she draws.
+I have to be in the room and say “only on paper” a lot while she draws.

-If I catch her drawing on her hands after I say not to, or on anything but paper, I put it away and tell her we can try again when she is ready to obey.
+If I catch my toddler drawing on her hands after I say not to, (or on anything but paper), I put it away and tell her we can try again when she is ready to obey.
 It goes up and I’ll take it down the next day or even a few hours later when she’s forgotten about it.

 Related Post: How to teach preschool at home, a practical guide

 3. Do a Dot Washable Paint Markers